iblazys/s-bot/README.md

 # s&bot
-simple bot to help claim a key from the asset.party torture service
+simple bot to help claim a key for s&box from the asset.party torture service
 - requires tampermonkey

 ## features